JMDirksen/TransIP-DDNS-Docker/README.md

 TTL | 300 | The Time-To-Live of the DNS record, defaults to 5 minutes TYPE | A | The type of the record to update
-INTERVAL | 300 | The interval in seconds before checking again if the public IP has changed
+INTERVAL | 300 | The interval in seconds before checking again if the public IP has changed ALWAYSLOG | false | When set to true, log wil show IP has been checked but DNS did not need to be updated

 ***BOLD**: These variables must be changed, the other variables could be left at their defaults.*